Is data on the Cloud Failover Appliance encrypted?

 Run the agent as an admin (easiest)

-Create a specific user that will give the CFA needed access for the backups.
+Create a specific user that will give the Cloud Failover Appliance needed access for the backups.

 This may take some trial and error by viewing the message logs to make sure there are no files that are denied access, but it is a possibility if you do not wish to have the agent running as an admin.